Square Foot Gardening

 This popular gardening method was developed by a gardener who didn’t like to weed, Mel Bartholomew.

-Normally the raised bed is 6, 9 or 12” deep and filled with Mel’s special soil mix of 1/3 peat moss, 1/3 vermiculite and 1/3 blended compost.
-Mel recommends blending commercial compost by using 4-5 different types of bagged compost.
+Normally the raised bed is 6, 9 or 12” deep and filled with Mel’s special soil mix of 1/3 sphagnum peat moss, 1/3 vermiculite and 1/3 blended compost.
+This is blended by volume not weight.
+Mel recommends blending commercial compost by using 4-5 different types of bagged compost (or you can use your own compost).

 Square Foot Gardening Advantages: